 ITA Airways Flight Cancellation Compensation

-The EU has regulations to protect you if your flight is cancelled.
+Europe has regulations to protect you in case of flight cancellation.
 Here’s what you should know:

 The airline may not need to compensate you if they provide an alternative flight that meets the following conditions: